singleye/tmux-ai-helper/README.md

 # Usage

 Before using this plugin, install [ollama](https://github.com/ollama/ollama) first.
-Then install the 'llama2:latest' model which is the default model of this plugin.
+Then install the 'codellama:latest' model which is the default model of this plugin.

 Press `prefix + Q` to open a command prompt, input your question in the prompt, and then press enter to send the question to the AI server